 OUR VISION

-Children from leprosy affected families in India, flourish, and lead healthy, happy, productive and dignified lives.
+Leprosy affected families rise above leprosy, integrate into society and prosper - leading healthy, happy, productive and dignified lives.

 OUR MISSION